Wolf480pl/wolf480pl.github.com/_posts/2015-08-06-meet-prometheus.md

 It has German keyboard layout (QWERTZ), and it came with a set of stickers for converting the keyboard to regular QWERTY.
 The thing is, the keyboard backlight shines through the captions on the keys, and when you put a sticker on a key, the light can't get through anymore.
 The differences between the layouts are not too big, though, and I barely look at the captions anyway, so I decided not to use the stickers.
 I made a few exceptions though:

-* delete and insert have very similar names in German, so I put a sticker on the delete key to be able to tell which one is which one
+* 'delete' and 'insert' have very similar names in German, so I put a sticker on the 'delete' key to be able to tell which one is which one
-* the tilde key (not a tilda at all in QWERTZ) had a lot of empty space next to the caption, so I managed to put a sticker there without covering the caption
+* the tilde (`~`) key (not a tilde at all in QWERTZ) had a lot of empty space next to the caption, so I managed to put a sticker there without covering the caption
 * the plus and minus keys (again, in QWERTZ they're sth totally different) are next to each other and I don't remember which is which, so I put a sticker on the minus key, and managed not to cover the original caption, like with the tilde

-The most annoying thing, though, is that there was no space for a nav block, and instead of putting it somewhere near the arrows (like on my netbook) they put it all the way above the numpad:
+The most annoying thing, though, is that there was no space for a full-sized home/end/pgup/pgdown block, and instead of putting it somewhere near the arrows (like on my netbook) they put it all the way above the numpad:

 ![erazer keyboard][erazer-kb]